You may not need eight hours

 Go ahead, watch TV

 I’ve cured more insomnia than you can imagine by telling people it’s OK to fall asleep with the TV on.
 A lot of people simply can’t turn off their brains, but watching TV helps.
 Put it on a timer so it doesn’t disrupt your sleep later in the night.
+These are the 7 things highly successful people do before bed.

 Everyone has sleeping quirks

 Many people can’t sleep unless certain music is playing.
 Some adults always sleep with teddy bears.
 I even have one patient who has to shake a leg vigorously for 15 minutes while she falls asleep.
 I have no idea why, but it works for her.
+This is what your sleep position says about your personality.

 A nightcap doesn't work